 When many people think of Machine Learning (ML) they’ll immediately presume you’re running on GPUs.
-But you are training your algorithms against Scylla, which runs on CPUs.
+But you are training your algorithms against ScyllaDB, which runs on CPUs.
 What led you to this configuration?

 You’re doing a lot of time-series data work at Augury.
-You could have built your solution with a time-series database like KairosDB, that runs on top of Scylla, or with a pure-play time-series system like InfluxDB.
-Why did you decide to implement Scylla?
+You could have built your solution with a time-series database like KairosDB, that runs on top of ScyllaDB, or with a pure-play time-series system like InfluxDB.
+Why did you decide to implement ScyllaDB?

 False positives on IIoT diagnostics can lead to false alarms and undue concerns from the client’s point-of-view.
 It also drives up costs through premature service dispatching.
 But failing to flag an issue correctly can lead to equipment damage and even catastrophic loss.
 How does Augury appropriately balance between being over- or under-sensitive to the warnings, triggers and alarms you receive, process and manage?